ubilab-escape/first-door/README.md

 	* deactivates all globes as soon as door is closed and send puzzle solved message

 ### Hardware ###
-* PowerMeter (Hardware Box containing ESP8266 and AC current sensor )
+* PowerMeter (hardware box containing ESP8266 and AC current/voltage sensor )
 * 4 usb powered plasma globes

 The files for the 3D printed mounting can be found [here](https://github.com/ubilab-escape/first-door/tree/master/3D%20Printing)